eapearson/kbase-service-orcidlink/docs/deployment.md

 #### `ORCID_CLIENT_ID`

-All OAuth interactions require usage of a the "client id" and "client secret" assigned to KBase.
-The "client id" is not secret - that is it is considered a permanent identifier for KBase; exposing it does not compromise security.
+All OAuth interactions require usage of a "client id" and "client secret" assigned to KBase.
+The "client id" is not secret - that is, it is considered a permanent identifier for KBase; exposing it does not compromise security.

 #### `ORCID_CLIENT_SECRET`